marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 Postgres because it's free and great.
 Code first because I have previous experience with database-first, but not with code first.
 Also, it seems that people are using it more.
 Seems easier for deploying and version control because of migrations.
 Also for testing and mocking.

-7. Minimal API?
+7. Minimal API or not?

+8. EFCore

+Write about the following topics:
+* Which loading data method chosed and why: https://learn.microsoft.com/en-us/ef/core/querying/related-data/
+* Tracking vs no tracking
+* Async

 ## TODOs
 * Async
 * Sessions, filters, more specific backend stuff in general for controllers.
 * Event driven?
 Cancellation Token?
-* Further knowledge on postgres and entity framework.
-Transactions and lazy loading
 * Integration Testing
 * Fix Docker
 * AOT
 * Frontend?
 React?
-* Add refresh token & cookie with JWT
+* Add refresh token & cookie with JWT & secret
 * Add hash password into database

 ## Others